-The English FA’s recent decisions and long-standing disregard for futsal has brought the debate about futsal departing football’s governance under the spotlight.
-Some people who were previously keen supporters of theirs now want to sever the relationship.
+The English FA’s recent decisions and long-standing disregard for futsal has seen many bring up the debate about futsal departing football’s governance under the spotlight.
+Some people who were previously keen supporters of this model now want to sever the relationship.

-Joining a much more established and powerful sport’s governance system has meant futsal being secondary.
+Joining a much more established and powerful sport’s governance system has meant futsal naturally not being the main priority.
 Decisions are made dependent on their impact on football, regardless of their effect on our sport.
 The English FA’s reasons for cutting funding for futsal was to focus on England winning major football trophies.

 I’m sceptical that reallocating one of their smallest budgets to already well funded teams has being the missing piece in them winning something, or even reaching a final, in the last 50 years.
 Maybe it is actually the contrary, their neglect of the grassroots to focus on the elite.
 This highlights their lack of strategic thinking and ability to lead.

-I know in many countries futsal is not working well under football’s governance but there are cases where it is.
+I know in many countries futsal is struggling under football’s governance but there are also cases where it is.
 In the end, although it is a peculiar situation to have two sport’s under the same governance, futsal at least has to have representation within the organisations so that it can protect its interests.

 Currently in England, futsal has virtually no influence with recent decisions being a demonstration of that.
-This is unlikely to change as even pressure to reform over decades from the British government has had little impact within The English FA which is a law unto itself.
+This is unlikely to change as even pressure to reform over decades from the British government has had little impact within The English FA which has little to no outside accountability.

 The sad fact is in England we’re still fighting for the most basic concept that our FA regard futsal as a sport rather than solely a supplementary tool that can help football players.

-So, I see the rational argument for discontinuing with football governance but I am still unsure whether the alternative is better for the sport.
+So, I can understand the rational argument for discontinuing with football governance but I am yet to be convinced whether the alternative is better for the sport.

 Undeniably, since the football authorities took over futsal governance in the 1980s the game has grown immensely.
-The unknown is how this would have compared had futsal remained independent.
-We can’t judge today’s futsal under AMF, the futsal equivalent of FIFA, without considering the impact FIFA’s futsal has had on disrupting its growth.
+Of course, it is unknown how this would have compared had futsal remained independent.
+We can’t judge today’s futsal under AMF, the futsal equivalent of FIFA, without considering the impact FIFA’s futsal has had on its growth.

 Whilst the English FA can’t provide leadership, they do have the structures in place to fulfil routine responsibilities in terms of administrative support such as overseeing registrations, safeguarding policies and disciplinary procedures.